Chicago Car Accident Lawyer

 Drunk and Drugged Driving Accidents

 People who drive after drinking alcohol, using drugs, or consuming certain prescription medications jeopardize the safety of everyone sharing the road.
-Reaction times are slower.
+Reactions times are slower.
 Judgement is impaired.
 Cognitive ability is compromised.
-While drunk driving is not the leading cause of crashes, it is the most deadly.
+While impaired driving is not the leading cause of crashes, it is the most deadly.

 Speeding